Futures Fundamentals and Simplifying Derivatives investing-

 Options Trading: The Choices

 - Short Call: If the stock price is going to decrease, the call will either be subject to selling or writing.
 If the call is sold, the buyer of the call(long call) controls whether the option will be taken or not.
-In case you are in the short, you give up control as a seller.
-For the writer of the call, the payoff is equivalent to premier received by the buyer of the call id there is a decline in the stock price.
+In case you are in short, you give up control as a seller.
+For the writer of the call, the payoff is equivalent to the premier received by the buyer of the call id there is a decline in the stock price.
 If the stock rises more than the exercise price and the premium, money will be lost by the writer.

 - Short Put: If it is believed the stock price will rise, one has to sell or write a put.
 For writers of the put, the payoff is equivalent to the premium received by the stock’s buyer in case stock price rises.
-When stock price lowers beneath the exercise price without the premium, money is lost.
+When the stock price lowers beneath the exercise price without the premium, money is lost.

 - Long Call: In case a stock price will increase, the right (long) to buy (call) it is referred to as a long call.
 When the long call is held, there is a positive payoff if the stock price is greater than exercise price by more than premium paid for each call.

 - Long Put: If the stock price decreases, the right to sell or put the stock is bought(long).
 Long put holders get a positive payoff in case the stock price is lower than the exercise price by the premium paid for the put.

 - Asian/average option: This is an option associated with the average value of an underlying asset for specific dates within the life of the option.